solygambas/react-blogging-platform/README.md

 # Blogging Platform

-A blogging platform using React Hooks.
+A blogging platform using React Hooks, MongoDB Atlas, Express and Node.js.

 ## Demo